contember/docs/docs/reference/admin/data-binding/query-language.md

 title: Query language
 ---

-Contember Query Language is a custom query language used in Contember Admin to specify entities, fields, and filters used in most data binding related components and hooks.
+Contember Query Language is a custom query language used in Contember Interface to specify entities, fields, and filters used in most data binding related components and hooks.
 The language is context-dependent, meaning that its usage and interpretation depend on the context in which it is used.
 For example, in the context of an `EditPage`,  you define a single entity to be edited, while in the context of a `options` of `SelectField` you are defining list of fields visible in a select.
 ## Filters

 Filters allow you to specify conditions for selecting or excluding certain entities or fields in your query.

 To use a filter, you need to enclose it in square brackets after an entity, you want to filter, and specify the field, operator, and value.

 #### Example:
 ```